Soraalam1/Soraalam1_Shared_Modpack/README.md

 # Super Smash Bros.
 Ultimate Modpack

-This is just a mirror of the mods selection I currently run on my switch, most of which are downloaded from Gamebanana and a few worked on specifically by me and friends.
+This is just a mirror of the mods selection I currently run on my switch, most of which are made by talented creators on Gamebanana and a few worked on specifically by me and friends.

 ## Prerequisites